Shepard J. Crumpacker Jr.

 Shepard J. Crumpacker Jr. (February 13, 1917 – October 14, 1986) was an American lawyer, jurist, World War II veteran, and politician who served three terms as a U.S. representative from Indiana from 1951 to 1957.

-He was a cousin of Edgar Dean Crumpacker and Maurice Edgar Crumpacker.
+He was a cousin of Edgar D. Crumpacker and Maurice E. Crumpacker.

 Early life and career

 Crumpacker was born in South Bend, Indiana, where he attended the public schools.
 Crumpacker graduated from Northwestern University in 1938, and from the University of Michigan Law School in 1941.
 He was admitted to the bar the same year and commenced the practice of law in South Bend.

 Crumpacker owned and operated a farm and served as delegate to Indiana State Republican conventions from 1958 through 1970.

 World War II

 Crumpacker entered the United States Army Air Corps as a private on September 26, 1941, during World War II, and advanced through the ranks to flight chief in a fighter squadron.
 Crumpacker was commissioned as a lieutenant in 1943 and assigned to heavy-bomber maintenance.
 Crumpacker was Relieved from active duty as a first lieutenant on March 1, 1946, and thereafter was a major in the United States Air Force Reserve.